Top 10 Cards With Two Card Types

 Artifacts, creatures, enchantments, instants, lands, and sorceries have all been around since the game's inception in 1993.
 It wouldn't be until 2007 that more card types would be added to the game, but Wizards decided to go hard at that point, with the technically first Bound in Silence from Future Sight followed hot on its heels by Lorwyn, a set that featured both the first planeswalkers and Kindred cards.
 It would then be another 16 years before the latest card type would be introduced in Battles, printed in March of the Machine, bringing the total card types up to nine.

 So, of those nine, which can have multiple card types at once?
 Well, in short, not many of the newer types.
-Battles may eventually get combined with other card types simultaneously, but their current Siege form simply flips from Battles into another card type on the back of the card, with only the front-facing Battle counting towards Delirium in your graveyard.
+Battles may eventually get combined with other card types simultaneously, but their current Siege form simply transforms from Battles into another card type on the back of the card, with only the front-facing Battle counting towards Delirium in your graveyard.
 Planeswalkers don't flip, but with their inherent complexity, they also have not currently had a way that they could be combined permanently on one side of the card, instead having exceptions that don't work for Delirium like Grist, the Hunger Tide and various Gideons.

 The exception?
 Every single printed Kindred card has two card types, with the current list including Kindred artifacts, Kindred enchantments, Kindred instants, and Kindred sorceries.
 With that in mind, any deck looking to reach Delirium quickly or count the number of card types in their graveyard in general will by definition want to use Kindred cards.
 That doesn't mean you go all in on them, though.
 Achieving Delirium is all about balance, meaning we're going to want to look at the other dual-card types as well.
 So, let's take a look at them!